 Consider trying some of the most potent natural hallucinogens on Earth (be sure to contact your doctor first).
-Experimenting with consciousness is the right of humanity so take advantage of that.
-Before tripping, read the The Psychedelic Explorer’s Guide.
+Experimenting with consciousness is the right of humanity, so take advantage of that.
+Before tripping, read The Psychedelic Explorer’s Guide.

-83. Visit 10 most famous museums and art galleries in the world
+83. Visit the 10 most famous museums and art galleries in the world

-Every museum changes you, and lets you look at the world with fresh perspective.
-Allain de Botton was right when he talked about “Art as Therapy”.
-Get inspiration from this National Geographic’s list of the best museums.
+Every museum changes you and lets you look at the world with a fresh perspective.
+Alain de Botton was right when he talked about “Art as Therapy”.
+Get inspiration from National Geographic’s list of the best museums.

 Express yourself musically.
-If you’re not a good instrumentalist, maybe you should try with electronics or something totally different?
+If you’re not a good instrumentalist, maybe you should try electronics or something different.